 The CICS TS - Controlling CICS Transaction Server Operations course focuses on CICS startup and shutdown processes and commands, and the handling of system-related CICS problems.

-The CICS TS - CICS Transaction Server Introduction course provides an overview of the CICS Transaction Server product and how it is used to process work.
+The CICS TS - CICS Programming Basics course provides an overview of the CICS Transaction Server product and describes how it is used to process work.
 It looks at the application code required for programs working with CICS, using various programming languages.
 It also describes the major interfaces used to interact with this product.

 CICS TS – Programming for Recovery 5.6